Freedom of panorama: Notable lawsuits concerning murals and graffiti

 In the May 2018 case Gayle v.
 Home Box Office, Inc., the District Court for the Southern District of New York denied the lawsuit initiated by street artist Itoffee Gayle, who claimed that one episode of HBO's Vinyl television series featured a scene that included his graffito painted on a dumpster in New York City.
 Applying the de minimis principle in copyright, the court ruled that the graffito only appeared very briefly - at most 3 seconds - on the dumpster in the background of a single scene.
 It added that the artwork used was not the main motif of the scene, had no connection to the plot, and "is hard enough to notice when the video is paused at the critical moment."

 Clothing retailer H&M used a Brooklyn graffito designed by artist Revok in their advertisement, leading to the artist's lawyer sending a cease-and-desist letter to them in January 2018.
 The firm retaliated by filing a case against Revok in March that year, claiming that the copyright law does not benefit works made illegally like graffiti.
 After a backlash against H&M in which the street art community called for a boycott of H&M products, the firm withdrew its legal threat against the graffiti artist and deleted its campaign on its website.
 A settlement was reached between Revok and H&M in September that year, promising monetary contributions to art organizations based in Detroit, the birthplace of Revok.

-Buffalo-based artist Casey William Milbrand, in 2023, sent invoices to various businesses around the city, namely the University at Buffalo, 43North, Welcome 716, and Buffalo Bike Tours, for their uses of the artist's 2016 mural Greetings from Buffalo in their websites for branding, marketing, and promotional purposes, usually without attribution to him.
-The invoice requests, which attracted criticism from the said businesses, demanded copyright infringement sums from $5,000 to $180,000, and if not paid within 10 days, "the invoice offer is moot and Milbrand writes that he will contact his attorney."
-One of the businesses, 43North, responded in July 2023 that the mural only appeared "for less than one second during a two-minute, 57-second video" which was intended "for educational purposes", citing fair use doctrine.

-San Francisco-based artist Cameron Moberg filed a complaint in January 2024 against the city government, alleging copyright infringement when they used his mural in their "Our City.
-Our Power." advertising campaign, with no proper attribution to him as the author of the artwork.
-He sought up to $150,000 "in damages for every advertisement where the image of the mural was used."